 How do we know if a third country has an adequate level of protection?

-The European Commission can decide that a country has a sufficiently high level of protection and you may then transfer personal data there without any special licence.
-The General Data Protection Regulation calls this 'adequate level of protection'.
-It can also apply to a certain territory, an international organisation or one or several sectors in a third country.
+The European Commission can decide that a third country ensures a sufficiently high level of protection and you may then transfer personal data there without any further safeguards being necessary.
+In the General Data Protection Regulation this is called 'adequate level of protection'.
+This can also apply to a certain territory, an international organisation or one or several sectors in a third country.

-When the European Commission takes decisions concerning an adequate level of protection, they look, among other things, at the country's laws and international undertakings, what possibilities the data subjects have for legal examination, and if the country respects human rights and fundamental freedoms.
-The European Commission also checks that there are independent supervisory authorities that are responsible for ensuring that the data protection rules are complied with and that can help the data subjects.
+When the European Commission takes a decision concerning an adequate level of protection, they examine, among other things, the country's national laws and international commitments, what possibilities the data subjects have for judicial redress, and if the country respects human rights and fundamental freedoms.
+The European Commission also checks that there is an independent supervisory authority that is responsible for ensuring that the data protection rules are complied with and that can assist and advise the data subjects.

 N.B.
-Unlike in the Personal Data Act, there is no longer scope for the data controller to itself decide whether an adequate level of protection exists or not.
+Unlike in the Personal Data Act, there is no room for the controller to itself decide whether an adequate level of protection exists or not.
 Only the European Commission can take such a decision.

 Countries that have an adequate level of protection